Honda Civic Type R FK8 (2017–2021) Wheel Fitment Guide

 Bolt pattern: 5×120.
 Center bore: 64.1mm.
 Fastener type: Lug nuts (Honda uses pressed-in wheel studs).
 Thread pitch: M14×1.5.
 Socket size: 22mm.
 Seat type: Ball seat (spherical/radius) — critical for aftermarket compatibility.
 Torque spec: 94 lb-ft.
 TPMS: indirect system using wheel speed comparison — no physical sensors in the wheels.
 Recalibrate via Settings > Vehicle > TPMS Calibration after any wheel or tire size change.
 These specs are identical to the FL5 generation, meaning FK8 and FL5 wheels are fully interchangeable.

 The FK8 uses ball seat (spherical/radius seat) lug nuts from the factory.
 Most aftermarket wheels — particularly those designed for European cars and BMW-spec 5×120 applications — use a 60° conical seat instead.
 Running ball seat lug nuts in a conical seat wheel, or conical lug nuts in a ball seat wheel, results in reduced or point contact rather than full surface contact.
-This prevents proper wheel seating and can cause wheels to loosen under driving loads — a genuine safety issue.
-Before purchasing any aftermarket wheel, confirm the seat type and purchase matching M14×1.5 lug nuts.
-Most reputable wheel brands offer conical seat lug nuts in M14×1.5 for CTR fitment including Rays, BBS, Apex, and Enkei.
-The OEM ball seat lug nuts must not be used on aftermarket conical seat wheels.
+This prevents proper wheel seating and can cause wheels to loosen under driving loads — a documented safety issue.
+Before purchasing any aftermarket wheel, owners commonly verify the seat type and purchase matching M14×1.5 lug nuts.
+Most reputable aftermarket lug nut suppliers offer conical seat lug nuts in M14×1.5 for CTR fitment.
+The OEM ball seat lug nuts should not be used on aftermarket conical seat wheels.

 The FK8 comes standard with factory Brembo 4-piston monoblock front calipers with 350mm rotors and 2-piston rear calipers.
 The confirmed minimum wheel diameter is 18″.
-Multiple specialist sources confirm this floor — Apex Wheels, Konig, System Motorsports, 27WON, and Alcon/Paragon all state 18″ as the minimum.
+Aftermarket big brake kits generally require 18″ or larger for 355mm rotors and 19″ or larger for 380mm rotors — owners commonly verify with the specific BBK manufacturer.
 Spoke geometry is an independent clearance variable — a wheel with the correct offset and diameter can still fail to clear the Brembo if the spokes lack sufficient concavity.
-Always confirm Brembo clearance per wheel model with the manufacturer.
-Popular FK8 Brembo-compatible wheels at 18″ include BBS RI-A, Titan 7 T-S5, Rays Volk TE37SL, Gram Lights 57DR, and Apex VS-5RS.
+Brembo clearance is commonly verified per wheel model with the manufacturer, not just per size, before purchasing.

 The OEM 20×8.5 ET60 setup with 245/30R20 tires is extremely narrow with a near-nonexistent 30-series sidewall.
 The thin sidewall provides almost no protection against pothole damage — cracked and dented OEM wheels are a widespread FK8 complaint.
 Downsizing to 18″ resolves this by adding meaningful sidewall height, opens up far more tire options at significantly lower cost, reduces rotational mass, and — critically — allows access to wider rim widths like 9″ and 9.5″ that are not available in OEM 20″ sizing.
 The Continental SportContact 6 OEM tires are also no longer widely available in the 245/30R20 OEM size, creating additional motivation to downsize.
 The 18×9 ET45 with 245/35R18 or 255/35R18 is the near-universal FK8 first modification for all of these reasons.